-Best gifts for DJs: Budget gifts
+Best Christmas gifts for DJs: Editor's picks

 Come on, everyone has to have socks for Christmas, right?
 Ok, there is usually crushing disappointment when you receive them, but not any more!
 Socks can now have a range of DJ themes – like this slightly edgy, 'If You Can Read This I’d Rather Be Playing Records' phrase.
 Granted they might only be a one-laugh wonder but there's a huge range of choice out there – anything from silly to salacious.
 And of course they show that you, the gift buyer, have put at least a little thought into this particular present.
 A little, anyway.